The Moral Circle

 In this chapter we discuss the past, present, and future of animal activism.
 For decades, animal activists have debated which strategies for helping animals are most effective.
 Some animal activists are now attempting to use evidence to resolve these disagreements.
 However, evidence-based animal activism raises concerns as well.
 For example, it could lead to a bias in favor of types of activism that aim for direct, measurable benefits and against types of activism that aim for indirect, less measurable benefits.
 The challenge, then, is to find ways to preserve the benefits of evidence-based activism while mitigating risk of bias as much as possible along the way.
 We make several provisional recommendations about how to do that.

-In this paper we examine several of the moral and political questions raised by new kinds of meat.
-We begin by discussing the risks and harms associated with industrial animal agriculture, and we argue that plant-based meat and cultured meat are a promising alternative to conventional meat.
-We then explore the moral, conceptual, social, political, economic, and technical challenges that stand in the way of widespread adoption of these alternatives.
+In this paper I examine several of the moral and political questions raised by new kinds of meat.
+I begin by discussing the risks and harms associated with industrial animal agriculture, and I argue that plant-based meat and cultured meat are a promising alternative to conventional meat.
+I then explore the moral, conceptual, social, political, economic, and technical challenges that stand in the way of widespread adoption of these alternatives.
 For example, whether or not we achieve widespread adoption will depend on whether or not we can persuade business and political leaders to see plant-based and cultured meat as an opportunity rather than as a threat.
-Finally, we consider several ways of meeting these challenges, and we argue that we must be very careful if we want to avoid the kinds of problems that other, similar technological innovations such as GMOs have become mired in.
+Finally, I consider several ways of meeting these challenges, and I argue that we must be very careful if we want to avoid the kinds of problems that other, similar technological innovations such as GMOs have faced.

 Multi-Issue Food Activism